Tourism in Gujarat: Fairs and festivals

-Gujarat celebrates unique festivals like "Navratri Garba" (October–November,all over the state),"Diwali" (November), "Kite Festival (Makar Sankranti,11–15 January, Ahmedabad), "Kankaria Carnival" (25–31 December, Ahmedabad), "Rann Utsav" (November–December, Kutch), "Modhera Dance Festival" (3rd week January, Modhera) and fairs like Tarnetar Fair (August, Tarnetar) & Vautha Mela (November, Vautha).
+Gujarat celebrates unique festivals like "Navratri Garba" (October–November,all over the state), "Diwali" (November), "Kite Festival (Makar Sankranti,11–15 January, Ahmedabad), "Kankaria Carnival" (25–31 December, Ahmedabad), "Rann Utsav" (November–December, Kutch), "Modhera Dance Festival" (3rd week January, Modhera) and fairs like Tarnetar Fair (August, Tarnetar), Vautha Mela (November, Vautha) and Bhavnath fair.

 Medical tourism

-Ahmedabad leading city of the state is the most preferred place for medical tour or medical treatments in India.
-With world class health facilities and affordable cost, the city is becoming one of the most sought medical tourism center in the country.
-The 108 Service is the highly appreciated ‘Medical at doorstep’ Service.
+Ahmedabad is a preferred place for medical tour or medical treatments.
+The 108 Service is the ‘Medical at doorstep’ Service.
 More than 1500 foreigners visit the state per year for various treatments in the state.
-Ahmedabad Civil Hospital is the biggest hospital in Asia located at Ahmedabad.
-There are many new upcoming hospitals coming in the city too.
+Ahmedabad Civil Hospital located at Ahmedabad is the biggest public hospital in Asia.

 Royal Orient Train

-The Royal Orient Train is an Indian luxury tourism train that runs between Gujarat and Rajasthan, covering important tourist locations in the two states.
+The Royal Orient is an Indian luxury tourism train that runs between Gujarat and Rajasthan, covering important tourist locations in the two states.
 The train started in 1994-95 as a joint venture of the Tourism Corporation of Gujarat and the Indian Railways.
 There are 13 coaches in the train, named after erstwhile kingdoms of Rajputana.
 The coaches provide five-star hotel comforts to passengers.
 Cabins are furnished in a palatial style and have spacious baths attached.
 There are multi-cuisine restaurants that offer Rajasthani, Gujarati, Indian, Chinese and continental cuisine.
 The Royal Orient train also has a bar on board, as well as a lounge in every coach where passengers can read books and magazines, watch television, listen to music and interact with other passengers.
 Other facilities include an intercom, channel music, TV, DVD system and a massage-cum-beauty parlor.
 The Royal Orient offers a 7-day/8-night package that covers important heritage tourist locations in Rajasthan and Gujarat.
 The train starts from Delhi Cantonment station and has stops at Chittorgarh, Jaipur, Udaipur, Ahmedabad, Mehsana, Junagarh, Veraval, Sasan Gir, Mandvi, Palitana and Sarkhej.